emmenru/DD2421/README.md

 Motivate from the following criteria:

-* outliers:
+* Outliers: There is a risk that boosting will give a lot of importance to the outliers through high weights.
+Decision trees may also overfit the data.
-* irrelevant inputs (part of the feature space is irrelevant):
+* Irrelevant inputs (part of the feature space is irrelevant):
-* predictive power:
+* Predictive power:
-* mixed types of data (binary, categorical or continuous features):
+* Mixed types of data (binary, categorical or continuous features):
-* scalability (the dimension of the data, D, is large or the number of instances, N, is large, or both):
+* Scalability (the dimension of the data, D, is large or the number of instances, N, is large, or both):

+In general, decision trees have high variance and low bias.
+They are relatively easy to compute and can handle irrelevant features as well as mixed data types.
+They are however prone to overfitting.

+Bayes, on the other hand, have high bias and low variance.
+This means that they fit in cases where there is also a relatively...

+Boosting focuses on predicting errors, and might thus be affected by outliers.